oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 1 Introduction

 The text in this section may all be replaced, but the following three sections (1.1, 1.2, and 1.3) are required for OASIS publications.
 Section 1.1 (IPR Policy) must not be changed by the TC.
 Section 1.2 (Terminology) may be modified to include other terminology-related information used in this specification.
 Section 1.3 (Normative References) should be modified to include additional references, as needed.
-Section 1.4 (Non-Normative References) is not required, but should be modified to include additional references, as needed.
+Section 1.4 (Informative References) is not required, but should be modified to include additional references, as needed.

 Here is a customized command line which will generate HTML from this markdown file (named prose/csaf-v2-editor-draft.md):